kean/Nuke/README.md

 ### In a Table View

 When you request a new image for the existing view, Nuke will prepare it for reuse and cancel any outstanding requests for the view.
-Mangaging images in lists has never been easier.

 ```swift
 func tableView(_ tableView: UITableView, cellForItemAt indexPath: IndexPaths) -> UITableViewCell {